 Orderly drops or gains in markets, with low realized volatility, may still see positive returns or only smaller losses.
 So, a decline in the stock market does not necessarily mean losses for an option selling strategy.

 Does selling options make sense when volatility is low and option prices are relatively cheap?

 In a market like 2017, where volatility is abnormally low, options cheapen as these lower levels of volatility become extrapolated.

 Israelov and Nielsen (2015) found, however, that the volatility risk premium still persists across all volatility regimes.

 In a revised version of their 2015 paper, from January 2017, they wrote:

 “Recent equity volatility is near all-time lows.
 Option prices are also low.
 Many analysts suggest this represents a good opportunity to purchase put options for portfolio insurance.

 It is well-known that portfolio insurance is expensive on average, but what about in calm markets?
 History suggests it still is.
 We investigate the relationship between option richness and volatility across ten global equity indices.
 Option prices may be low, but their expected values tend to be even lower.”

-In low volatility environment, implied volatility has still tended to remain higher than realized volatility.
+In a low volatility environment, implied volatility has still tended to remain higher than realized volatility.
 In other words, selling options has still been profitable over this time, on average.

 Overall, the reason why the volatility risk premium exists in the first place – i.e., to provide insurance against large moves that could create losses – should be true irrespective of the current volatility regime.